yalmip/yalmip.github.io/_posts/2016-02-08-Worst-case-inf-norm.md

 comments: true
 ---

-(*The robust optimization framework has been improved significantly since this post was written and simplifies the code below significantly.
+(*The robust optimization framework was improved significantly (graph models supported) right after this post was written and simplifies the code below significantly...
 A new version of this article might be posted later*)

 I was asked by a colleague today on how to compute the worst-case \\(\infty\\)-norm of a matrix \\(A(p)\\) linearly parameterized in an uncertainty \\(p\\) constrained to a polytope.